 An ambulette is a wheelchair accessible van or ambulance vehicle used to transport the sick and elderly to doctor visits and other non-emergency medical appointments.
 Ambulette services are supposed to provide safe transportation for our loved ones.
 But when ambulette companies are improperly staffed and maintained, serious accidents can occur.

 If your loved one has been injured in an ambulette accident, you need an Ohio ambulette accident lawyer with experience and compassion to represent your case.
-For more than 85 years, the legal team at Nurenberg, Paris, Heller & McCarthy has helped people through the most difficult moments of their lives.
+For 90 years, the legal team at Nurenberg, Paris, Heller & McCarthy has helped people through the most difficult moments of their lives.
 We can help you, too.

 Types of Ambulette Accidents

 Ambulette operators are often in a hurry, over-worked, and undertrained.
 These conditions can create a hazardous environment, sometimes resulting in serious safety violations and accidents.

 In addition to vehicle to vehicle crashes, ambulette accidents can happen during the loading and unloading of passengers via the wheelchair lift and during transit when operators improperly fasten passengers’ seatbelts or improperly secure their wheelchairs.